genesiscommunitysuccess/docs/how-to-contribute-external.md

 ---

-Thank you for your interest in contributing to the Genesis Documentation.
-The genesis platform team is working to enable its community by providing access to the docs repository and encouraging everyone to be part of it.
+Thank you for your interest in contributing to the Genesis documentation.
+The Genesis platform team now provides open access to the docs repository, and we encourage everyone to be part of it.

-Once you are an external contributor, you won`t have access to create new branches directly from the master branch.
-In that matter, you will need to follow the steps below to be able to add your contribuitons to the [official website](https://learn.genesis.global).
+Once you are an external contributor, you don`t have access to create new branches directly from the master branch.
+You just need to follow the steps below to add your contribuitons to the [official website](https://learn.genesis.global).

-## Guidance
-Below you will find the steps to contribute to the documentation being an external contributor. please remember to follow the [guidelines](./Type-of-contribution.md)

-### 1. Create a fork
+## 1. Create a fork
 Create a fork out of the master branch and follow the steps to complete the fork.

 <img src="./img_src/fork_step_1.png" width="800" style="margin: 20px">

-### 2. Access the docs repository
+## 2. Access the docs repository
 After step 1 you should have the Docs repo into your github.
 Now it is time to clone it locally.

 <img src="./img_src/community_repo.PNG" width="800" style="margin: 20px">

-### 3. Make your changes
+## 3. Make your changes

 Now you can make your changes. **Remember** to change all versions of the docs; the text you want to change probably appears in older versions as well.

 **Tip**: you can easily search all the errors across all versions using the search tool in your preferred code editor.

-### 4. Build, run and check
+## 4. Build, run and check

 Once your changes are done, it is extremely important to build a local website to ensure that your changes did not introduce any errors.
 [Check this link](./README.md) in case you don`t know how to build your website locally.

 <img src="./img_src/build_website.PNG" width="500px" style="margin: 20px">

-### 5. Create your pull request
+## 5. Create your pull request

 After all changes have been done and you have checked your local build, it is time to create your pull request.
 Follow these steps: